Jimmy Fallon: The Tonight Show (2014–present)

-In January 2022, Fallon received backlash for discussing NFTs (and promoting one of his own NFTs) on his show during an interview with Paris Hilton, which may have breached conflict of interest policies set by NBCUniversal's parent company Comcast; his own NFT was deduced to have most likely been purchased in November 2021 for approximately $216,000, and his promotion of it on the show could potentially boost its asking price if he decided to sell it.
-NBC responded to the criticism by stating that it did not believe Fallon had broken its conflict of interest rules.
+In January 2022, Fallon was criticized for discussing NFTs (and promoting one of his own) on his show during an interview with Paris Hilton, which may have breached conflict-of-interest policies set by NBCUniversal's parent company Comcast; his own NFT was deduced to have most likely been purchased in November 2021 for about $216,000, and his promotion of it on the show could have boosted its asking price.
+NBC responded to the criticism by stating that it did not believe Fallon had broken its conflict-of-interest rules.

 On November 16, 2022, a Twitter hoax spread with the hashtag #RIPJimmyFallon, which started trending nationwide.
 Fallon asked Twitter owner Elon Musk for help, who joked "Say something that only the real Jimmy would say..."
-On his show the following day, Fallon made fun of the rumors in a skit described by Vulture as "tent revival-esque."
+On his show the following day, Fallon made fun of the rumors in a skit described by Vulture as "tent revival-esque".